harterrt/planning/checklists/evening_review.md

   * Was today an "excellent day"?
   * What makes you happy?
   * What could you have delegated?
-  * What took a lot of time?
-Could you improve that project?
-Flag it for review.
+  * What could you delete?
+What do you wish you didn't do?
   * Did you get any wins on your goals?
 Note in [go goals](https://docs.google.com/document/d/1VhctfQXCvFnu_08MH4xTy_olpWWLtKZRGw-xmf2NS7k/edit#)
 * Plan evening
   * Review LBB